 Writer / Director

 Peet Gelderblom is a director, editor and video essayist from the Netherlands.
 His very diverse filmography includes documentaries, commercials, drama, online content and broadcast design.
-He has written and edited numerous articles and video essays for RogerEbert.com, IndieWire, Imagine Film Festival, Fandor, Film School Rejects and Slant.
+He has written and edited numerous articles and video essays for RogerEbert.com, IndieWire, Fantômas, Film School Rejects and Slant.

 A series of conceptual movie mash-ups created by Gelderblom, entitled Pretty Messed Up, had a 6-episode run on Filmscalpel and Fandor.
 The Road to Change, a heartfelt plea for a sustainable food system in the form of a 5 minutes long tracking shot, was awarded Best Commissioned Film of 2019.
-Recently, Gelderblom directed the historical documentary series Hidden History of Holland for Dutch television.
+Currently, Gelderblom directs an as yet to be announced true crime documentary series for a popular streaming service.

 Eye Filmmuseum is guardian, pioneer and guide in the world of film and the art of moving images.
 Based in Amsterdam, The Netherlands, its knowledge and expertise on the subject of film preservation and research is renowned around the world.